oliverjgoldstein/MolADT-Bayes-Haskell/README.md

 An example Haskell representation of a molecule is available in `src/Benzene.hs`, which defines the `benzene` structure programmatically.

+## Open vs. closed components

+Only the `Constants`, `LogPModel`, and `PrettyBenzene` modules are now exposed in the public library interface.
+All other modules are treated as internal dependencies that can be compiled and distributed separately as proprietary artifacts.
+See [`docs/binary-packaging.md`](docs/binary-packaging.md) for a step-by-step guide to producing those binaries and linking them with the open modules when preparing a release.

 ## Array backend

 The logP regression pipeline now relies on the [`massiv`](https://hackage.haskell.org/package/massiv) array library for parallel-friendly map and fold operations.
 No manual flags are required—running `stack build` will automatically pull in the Massiv dependency declared in `package.yaml`.